Grant Ward: Blackpool

 On 28 December 2019, Ward joined Blackpool on a free transfer, signing an 18-month contract with the option of an additional year.
 Grant was released by the club at the end of the 2021–22 season.

 Ward appeared as a trialist for Blackpool during a pre-season friendly against Rangers at Bloomfield Road on 16 July 2022, having been on trial with Reading.
-Blackpool manager Michael Appleton, the successor to Neil Critchley, whose decision it was to release Grant, said: "It’s an opportunity for him to say, 'Right okay.
-Here’s where I’m at, these are my fitness levels and are you interested?
+Blackpool manager Michael Appleton, the successor to Neil Critchley, whose decision it was to release Grant, said: "It's an opportunity for him to say, 'Right okay.
+Here's where I'm at, these are my fitness levels and are you interested?
 Do you want to sign me?'"

 He re-signed for the Seasiders on 21 October 2022, on a three-month contract; he was released on 21 January 2023.

 Bristol Rovers

 On 27 January 2023, Ward signed for League One club Bristol Rovers.
 He made his debut the following day as a substitute in a 5–1 defeat at Morecambe.
+On 10 April 2023, he scored his first goal for the club with the winner in a 2–1 victory over Fleetwood Town, his cross flying over the goalkeeper's head and finding the top corner.
+Having only signed a short-term contract until the end of the season, he was reportedly receiving interest from other clubs with a new contract offer from Rovers also on the table.
+He was officially offered a contract at the end of the season.

+On 3 June 2023, Ward signed a new two-year contract.
+Injury issues once again returned for Ward during the 2023–24 season, making just three appearances across a three-month spell from late August to late November before another injury suffered in early January ruling him out until March.

+Following relegation, Ward was released at the end of the 2024–25 season.